unmtransinfo/TCRD/README.md

 The code in this repository is for people wanting to rebuild a version of TCRD from scratch.
 If you just want to install TCRD locally, MySQL dumps of recent versions are available for download [here](http://juniper.health.unm.edu/tcrd/download/).

 ## Overview of the Build Process
 Targets in TCRD correspond to reviewed human entries in UniProt.
 There are 50+ datasets in TCRD and one loader script in the loaders directory to load each.
-Depending on the dataset, data is loaded via web APIs and or files in various formats.
-Regarding the latter, some loaders take care of downloading the file(s) the need; in other cases the user is required to download the file(s) manually.
+Depending on the dataset, data is loaded via web APIs and/or files in various formats.
+Regarding the latter, some loaders take care of downloading the file(s) they need; others require the user to download or obtain the file(s) manually before running.
 Additionally, some datasets require pre-processing steps before loading and a few also require manual steps be perforemd after the load is completed.

 ### doc/TCRD_Build_Notes.html
 This file has information for each dataset on the steps required and also an estimate of the time required.
-Somne loadersw run in a few minutes. others require days.
+Some loaders run in a few minutes, others require days.

 ### doc/README_v4.txt
 This file contains all command lines, and most of their output, run to build TCRD v4.
 There are notes in this file that should help with the pre- and post- processing required for some of the datasets.